George Gervin GameAbove Center

 The George Gervin GameAbove Center, formerly known as the Convocation Center, is a multi-purpose sports and entertainment complex located on Eastern Michigan University’s west campus.
-Opened in 1998 as part of a campus upgrade initiative, the George Gervin GameAbove Center is a 204316 sqfoot structure that features three user-friendly levels including arena, concourse, and office.
-The arena also boasts versatile seating configurations to maximize space usage.
+Opened in 1998 as part of a campus upgrade initiative, the George Gervin GameAbove Center is a 204316 sqfoot structure that features three levels including arena, concourse, and office.
+The arena also has multiple seating configurations to maximize space usage.

-The building serves as the home to EMU athletics and also hosts a wide variety of special events including concerts, conferences, graduations (including the convocation of William Jefferson Clinton to the class of 2000 on April 30, 2000) of fairs, trade shows, political rallies, and more.
+The building serves as the home to EMU athletics and also hosts a wide variety of special events including concerts, conferences, graduations, fairs, trade shows, political rallies, and more.

+On September 7, 2023, EMU unveiled a commemorative statue for George Gervin, built by artist Ben Victor.
+The ceremony was attended by Gervin.

 History

 Construction began in 1996 and was completed in time for the 1998-99 winter sports season; its first men's basketball game was on November 25, 1998, against Boise State, who defeated EMU 54–53.
 The Convocation Center was officially dedicated before a near-sellout crowd on December 9, 1998, in an 86–63 loss to Michigan.
 Since its opening, it has served as home court for the Eagles' men's and women's basketball and volleyball teams.
 The EMU wrestling team has held several dual meets on the arena floor.
 It has also served as the site for two Mid-American Conference Championships.
 EMU hosted the 2000 MAC Gymnastics Championship and the 2002 MAC Wrestling Championship.
 It has been the host site for four first-round MAC Women's Basketball Tournament games, three first-round MAC Volleyball Tournament games and one first-round game for the men's basketball squad.
-On December 11, 2021, the arena was renamed to the George Gervin GameAbove Center in honor of Basketball Hall of Fame member and former EMU alumnus George Gervin.
+On December 11, 2021, the arena was renamed to the George Gervin GameAbove Center in honor of Basketball Hall of Fame member and EMU alumnus George Gervin.

 Along with their commitment to EMU Athletics, it has hosted concerts.
 It is also the site for EMU's spring and winter commencement ceremonies.
 Other events have included youth sporting competitions, high school commencements, trade shows, job fairs, conventions, charity and community awareness events and a circus.